 There are several steps that you can take to avoid running into frauds.
 Keep an eye out for the following indicators:

-An honest breeder will not hesitate to provide you with documentation pertaining to the puppy and its parents’ health.
+An honest breeder will not hesitate to provide you with documentation about the puppy and its parents’ health.

 These health tests should be certified by professional vets and prove that both parents and the puppy fulfill the criteria for a healthy canine.